VMWare and XenServer based PVS Targets using Secure Boot Become Unbootable After Applying Windows Updates to the vDisk

 Important Notes

-• Any VM that is also using a TPM has to be reprovisioned - it is not possible to update the certificates in this case as the measurements created by the TPM during boot include the certificates.
+• Any VM that is also using a TPM may need to be reprovisioned - it may not be possible to update the certificates in all cases as the measurements created by the TPM during boot include the certificates.

 • Microsoft have documented a manual procedure for revoking the old certificate - this MUST NOT BE DONE as doing so will prevent the PVS boot program from running.
 A later PVS release will address this.